-Singapore’s car dealers point to falling prices and an injection of 20,000 certificates of entitlement (COE) will hurt sales.
+Singapore’s car dealers point to falling prices and an injection of 20,000 certificates of entitlement (COE) as factors that will hurt sales.
 Singapore’s Land Transport Authority (LTA) injected up to 20,000 more COE’s this year.
 According to Channel News Asia, local car dealers expect this injection and falling car prices to “hurt” their businesses.
 The rollout of the injection is expected to continue until February 2025 across all of Singapore’s 5 vehicle categories.
 This injection is a result of Singapore’s Electronic Road Pricing 2.0 project.

 CERTIFICATE OF ENTITLEMENT